This is a guest post by Katy Yam of Hong Kong Travel Blog

 2. Lamma Island

-Being one of the favorite living locations for expatriates, this Hong Kong third largest island has its unique attractions.
+Being one of the favorite living locations for expatriates, this is the third largest island in Hong Kong.
 There you can find famous and delicious seafood in Cantonese style, little shops selling Hong Kong street food and snacks, Asian and Western eateries, multicultural arts and crafts shops, temples, fish farms, beaches, hiking trails, Kamikaze Cave and Hong Kong’s first wind turbine – Lamma Winds.

 Exploring this distinctive island is fairly simple – just walk along the Lamma Island Family Trail from Yung Shue Wan to Sok Kwu Wan or the other way round and you can see everything I’ve mentioned above.
 The whole journey takes you around 2 hours walk.
 If you walk non-stop, you can finish it in less than an hour.
 There is only one main road connecting the two places.
 So just follow the signs and the crowd, you won’t get lost!
 Don’t miss the spectacular views of Lantau Island and Cheung Chau.
 Get your camera ready!

-Lamma Island is one of my favourite places for weekend breaks and is recommended for you!
+Lamma Island is one of my favourite places for weekend breaks in Hong Kong and is recommended for you!

 3. Cheung Chau